lsulibraries/convert_to_islandorabooknews/README.md

   - imagemagick,
   - tesseract.

 Virtualization is recommended.
 Docker in particular, since collections may use an enormous amount of local disk space, which docker shares well.
 A rough install process for this docker container is described in ingest_to_islandora_helpers/Book_Newspaper_Batch/stepsForMakingBookDerivDocker.txt.
+Rough is the key word, as you'll have trouble finding jdk7, etc and configuring it to work.
+A good dev would have made the docker build file comprehensive, but I am not that developer today.
+Sorry.